Monthly Archives: November 2024

 In the kitchen, he felt his way through the darkness to the stove.

-The window outlined in flashes of light through and around the shutters and curtains occasionally lighting the scene.
+The window, outlined in flashes of light through and around the shutters and curtains, occasionally lit the scene.

 He looked down at the coffee cup in his hand as he brought it up for a sip.